Skip to content

 1. Audit Your Current Mobile Performance: Use Google’s Mobile-Friendly Test and PageSpeed Insights to get a baseline metrics.

-2. Analyze User Behavior: Look at Google Analytics to understand what mobile users are looking for and where they are dropping off.
+2. Look at User Behaviour: Check your analytics to understand what mobile users are looking for and where they are dropping off.

 3. Redesign with Mobile as Primary: Don't retrofit.
-Start with mobile wireframes that focus on prioritized content.
+Start with mobile wireframes that focus on prioritised content.
 Design for touch interaction from the very beginning.

 4. Implement Progressive Enhancement: Once the mobile design is solid, enhance it for tablets and desktops.
 Add complexity only where space permits.